MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/ios-backgrounding-with-tasks.md

 We begin by overriding the `DidEnterBackground` method in the `AppDelegate`, where we register our task via `BeginBackgroundTask` as we did in the previous example.
 Next, we spawn a new thread and perform our long-running task.
 Note that the `EndBackgroundTask` call is now made from inside the long-running task, since the `DidEnterBackground` method will have already returned.

 > [!IMPORTANT]
-> **Note**: iOS uses a [watchdog mechanism](http://developer.apple.com/library/ios/qa/qa1693/_index.html) to ensure that an application's UI remains responsive.
+> iOS uses a [watchdog mechanism](http://developer.apple.com/library/ios/qa/qa1693/_index.html) to ensure that an application's UI remains responsive.
 An application that spends too much time in `DidEnterBackground` will become unresponsive in the UI.
 Kicking off tasks to run in the background allows `DidEnterBackground` to return in a timely manner, keeping the UI responsive and preventing the watchdog from killing the application.

 ## Handling Background Task Time Limits